Best Headphones For Podcasting

 Therefore to make choosing the right headphones easier, below we have put together a list taking a look at some of the very best podcasting headphones for monitoring audio on the market right now.

-These OneOdio headphones are not only extremely comfortable with an over ear soft padded cushioned design, they are also excellent for monitoring sound with their 50mm speaker unit drivers combined with neodymium magnets making for incredibly clear vocals and crips high tones in each ear.
+These OneOdio headphones are not only extremely comfortable with an over ear soft padded ear cups with a cushioned design, they are also excellent for monitoring sound with their 50mm speaker unit drivers combined with neodymium magnets making for incredibly clear vocals and crips high tones in each ear.

 These headphones are also equipped with 90 degree swiveling ear cups allowing for sing ear monitoring at any time, as well as the headphones being self-adjustable and having a flexible headband that can rest on your head for hours without hurting.

-The coiled cord is 9.8 feet in length providing a lot of spare distance.
+The coiled cord is 9.8 feet in length providing a lot of spare distance compared to other wired headphones.
 A standard 6.35mm plug and 3.5mm plug are also generously included as well as both being completely detachable.

 These headphones are fitted with a 3.5mm or 6.35mm audio jack, and with 3 different very detailed color options to choose from, they are an excellent pair of headphones that will let you monitor audio while staying comfortable doing it.